Top 100 Countries by Real Disposable Income per Capita, 2025

 | 10 | Sweden | 47,700 |

-Top 20 real disposable income per capita vs OECD and world medians
+Top 20 comparison vs OECD and world medians

-Looking beyond the Top 10, the full Top 100 shows how real disposable income per person is distributed across high-, upper-middle- and middle-income economies.
-The gap between the richest and the median country is large: moving from the Top 20 to the middle of the table typically means losing more than half of average after-tax income per person, even after adjusting for cost of living.
+Looking beyond the Top 10, the 100-entry comparison set shows how after-tax household resources are distributed across high-, upper-middle- and middle-income economies.
+The gap between the richest entries and the middle of the table is large: moving from the Top 20 toward the centre typically means losing more than half of average household resources per person, even after adjusting for cost of living.

-The lower half of the ranking includes countries where macroeconomic growth has been substantial in PPP terms, but wage growth, labour market participation, social transfers and tax-benefit systems have not yet translated that growth into equally strong gains in disposable household income.
+The lower half of the comparison includes economies where macroeconomic growth has been substantial in PPP terms, but wage growth, labour-market participation, social transfers and tax-benefit systems have not translated that growth into equally strong gains in household disposable income.
 This is especially visible in several large emerging economies.

 |---|---|---|